1RedOne/ClientFaux/README.md

 ### Troubleshooting

-Check `DDM.Log` and `mpcontrol.log` on the ConfigMgr primary site for troubleshooting information.
+Check `DDM.Log` and `mpcontrol.log` on the ConfigMgr primary site for troubleshooting information and also the `\SMS_CCM\Logs\MP_RegistrationManager.log` file for additional troubleshooting.
 Now also creates client side logging as well, which will be found in the working directory of the app, as `DebugCMLog.log`

 # Warning
 This is meant for TestLab use only.
 Proceed with caution